“Can you examine this woman for me? Something feels strange,” one of the nurses called me over.

 The team sprang into action while I remained in position, my hand pushing up hard against the baby’s head, relieving pressure off the umbilical cord.

-Tresor, the national staff supervisor called on the radio for the surgeon, operating room, and the laboratory to quickly prepare for a caesarean section.
+Tresor, the local staff supervisor called on the radio for the surgeon, operating room, and the laboratory to quickly prepare for a caesarean section.
 The rest of the team pulled the gurney into position, allowing us to roll the woman onto the stretcher and into the hands and knees position, head down, which encouraged the baby to slide a little further up into the uterus and reduced pressure against the cord.

 Racing to the operating room